openshift/training/beta-3-setup.md

         MultipartForm:<nil> Trailer:map[] RemoteAddr: RequestURI: TLS:<nil>}]
         failed (401) 401 Unauthorized: Unauthorized

     In most cases if admin (certificate) auth is still working this means the token is invalid.
-Soon there will be more polish in the osc tooling to handle this edge case automatically but for now the simplist thing to do is to recreate the .kubeconfig.
+Soon there will be more polish in the osc tooling to handle this edge case automatically but for now the simplist thing to do is to recreate the client config.

-        # The login command creates a .kubeconfig file in the CWD.
-        # But we need it to exist in ~/.kube
-        cd ~/.kube

-        # If a stale token exists it will prevent the beta2 login command from working
+        # If a stale token exists it will prevent the beta3 login command from working
-        rm .kubeconfig
+        rm ~/.config/openshift/.config

         osc login \
         --certificate-authority=/var/lib/openshift/openshift.local.certificates/ca/root.crt \